semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     labra

-The character at index 5 which is character "d" is not printed
+The character at index 5, which is character "d" is not printed.

 This can be also be written like this.